 Enjoy pasta without the guilt!
 This lightened-up version of the Italian classic does the trick.

-- 4 cups Cauliflower (cut into large chunks)
+- 4 cups cauliflower (cut into large chunks)

-- 1 cup Milk
+- 1 cup milk

-- 2 tablespoons Butter
+- 2 tablespoons butter

-- 1 large Shallot (finely minced)
+- 1 large shallot (finely minced)

-- 1/2 cup White Wine
+- 1/2 cup white wine

 - 1/4 cup Parmigiano-Reggiano (freshly grated)

-- 1/4 teaspoon Nutmeg (freshly grated)
+- 1/4 teaspoon nutmeg (freshly grated)

-- 1/3 cup Parsley (chopped)
+- 1/3 cup parsley (chopped)

-Place the milk and the cauliflower in a large sauce pot and season with salt and pepper.
-Bring up to a boil and reduce to a simmer, cover and cook until fork tender, about 8-10 minutes.
+- Place the milk and the cauliflower in a large sauce pot and season with salt and pepper.
+Bring to a boil, reduce to a simmer, cover and cook until fork tender, about 8-10 minutes.

-- While the pasta is cooking, place a large saute pan over medium heat and add 1 to 2 tablespoons of olive oil.
-Add the shallot and season with salt and cook for 2 to 3 minutes, or until slightly tender.
+- While the pasta is cooking, place a large sauté pan over medium heat and add 1-2 tablespoons of olive oil.
+Add the shallot, season with salt and cook for 2-3 minutes, or until slightly tender.

-- Remove the pasta from the water and add it to the cauliflower puree, then grate fresh nutmeg over the top.
+- Remove the pasta from the water and add it to the cauliflower puree.
+Grate fresh nutmeg over the top.